Western Arthurs Traverse, Tasmania, Australia, 2002

-- The plains are very muddy.
+- The Arthurs plains are very muddy (see photos below).
 Gaiters are useful, however, chances are the mud will occasionally be up over your knees.

 - Bring a tent.
-Make sure it is waterproof and holds up well in a storm.
+Be sure it holds up well in a storm.

 - Fantastic hike.
 Arguably the most spectacular in Australia.